brainhack-princeton/handbook/docs/content_pages/hack_pages/syllabus2020.rst

 **Preparation:**

-1. Sign up for an account on `GitHub <https://www.github.com/>`_ if you do not already have one
+1. Sign up for an account on `GitHub <https://www.github.com/>`_ if you don't have one already
 2. Background reading: `Overview of Git and version control <https://guides.github.com/introduction/git-handbook/>`_

 Week 3: Understanding MRI data formats and standardizing your dataset structure